-When you participate in the Retirement Investors' Club (RIC) 403b Program, pretax contributions (in the amount you choose) are automatically made to your 403b account through salary reduction.
-Deductions from your paycheck are made before state and federal income tax.
+When you participate in the Retirement Investors' Club (RIC) 403b Program, contributions (in the amount you choose) are automatically made from your salary.

 Back to top